The Best Ways to Celebrate New Year’s Eve in San Francisco

-You have permission to board the USS Hornet on New Year’s Eve, where you’ll find three dance floors on the enclosed and heated hangar deck, including live music from a 16-piece big band.
+You have permission to board the USS Hornet on New Year’s Eve, where you’ll find numerous dance floors on the enclosed and heated hangar deck, including live music from 3 O’ Clock Jump, a 16-piece big band.
 Food and beverages are not included in the ticket price, but there will be a Hofbrau-style sandwich bar (around $20 per plate).
+Black tie optional.

-This party promises to be one of the biggest of the night with a slew of DJs spinning before a performance by the Swedish EDM duo Galantis.
-There’s also an outdoor area with a silent disco, open bar all night long, art installations, and VIP tables.
+This party promises to be one of the biggest of the night with a slew of DJs spinning before a performance by the Swedish DJ Alesso.
+There’s also an outdoor area with a silent disco, an open bar all night long, art installations, and VIP tables.
 Dress up or don’t.
 Casual is cool at this one.

 If seeing the fireworks at midnight is a priority, get tickets for the party at Sens Restaurant and Rooftop.
-Besides a great view of the pyrotechnics, you’ll also get two dance floors with DJs playing house, top 40, and EDM, as well as a premium open bar all night.
-This one is almost sold out so get your tickets ASAP if you want in.
+Besides a great view of the pyrotechnics, you’ll also get two dance floors with DJs playing house, Top 40, and EDM, as well as a premium open bar all night.
+There are barely any tickets left for this, so get yours fast if you want to go.

-Perhaps one of the most Omicron-friendly (in that you can avoid it) venues, this indoor/outdoor party at SF’s quirkiest (in the best way) boutique hotel kicks off with a reception hosted by legendary drag queen Juanita Moore! inside of Chambers Eat + Drink and is followed by DJ performances outside on the heated patio until 1 am, when the party moves back inside for one final set by Chuck Gunn.
+If you’re not about a crowded club, this indoor/outdoor party at SF’s quirkiest (in the best way) boutique hotel is a great choice.
+The party kicks off with a reception hosted by legendary drag queen Juanita Moore! inside of Chambers Eat + Drink and is followed by DJ performances outside on the heated patio until 1 am, when the party moves back inside for one final DJ set.

-Cost: Tickets range from $30 to $60 depending on when you buy them.
-A portion of the proceeds will be donated to The Imperial Council of San Francisco & The Oakland LGBTQ Center.
+Cost: Tickets range from $20 to $50, depending on when you buy them.
+A portion of the proceeds will be donated to Queer Life Space & The Oakland LGBTQ Center.

 Ocean Beach/Golden Gate Park